Alabama Blue Holds Change of Command Ceremony

-231214-N-DK460-2003 KEYPORT, Wash.
-(Dec.
-14, 2023) The Ohio-class ballistic missile submarine USS Alabama (SSBN 731) holds a change of command ceremony at the U.S. Naval Undersea Museum at Keyport, Washington.
+KEYPORT, Wash. -- The blue crew of the Ohio-class ballistic missile submarine USS Alabama (SSBN 731) conducted a change of command ceremony at the U.S. Naval Undersea Museum in Keyport, Washington, Dec.
+14, 2023.
 During the ceremony, Cmdr.
-Justin Grover relieved Cmdr.
-Larry Arbuckle as commanding officer of Alabama.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Gwendelyn L. Ohrazd)
+Justin R. Grover relieved Capt.
+Larry J. Arbuckle as commanding officer of Alabama (Blue).

+Grover is a native of Mount Airy, Maryland, and a 2000 graduate of Linganore High School.
+He graduated from the U.S. Naval Academy in 2005 with a Bachelor of Science degree in Ocean Engineering.
+He subsequently earned master’s degrees from the University of Maryland, College Park, and the Air Force Institute of Technology.

+“I wish fair winds and following seas to Capt.
+Arbuckle and I look forward to working with the entire crew to carry out the nation’s primary mission,” Grover said.
+“It is truly an honor to accept this position,”

 |Date Taken: